 Preparing for the GMAT exam is a long and arduous journey, but one that is well worth the effort in the end.

-The Graduate Management Admission Test, or the GMAT for short, is a computer-adaptive multiple-choice test used as a parameter of aptitude for applications to graduate business programs around the world.
-A management degree at the master’s level (a Master of Business Administration, or an MBA) is one of the most popular graduate programs chosen by students, and pursuing it has a whole gamut of benefits once you complete the course.
+The Graduate Management Admission Test, or the GMAT for short, is a computer-adaptive multiple-choice test used as a parameter of aptitude for applications to graduate business programmes around the world.
+A management degree at the master’s level (a Master of Business Administration, or an MBA) is one of the most popular graduate programmes chosen by students, and pursuing it has a whole gamut of benefits once you complete the course.

 Candidates with an MBA degree tend to have better career opportunities and get offered higher salaries.
-The professional connections built over the course of your program is sure to prove beneficial at later points in your life, and the holistic skill set you will acquire will help develop your intellect and personality to amplify your competencies such that you may even choose to start your own business, rather than be an employee.
+The professional connections built over the course of your programme is sure to prove beneficial at later points in your life, and the holistic skill set you will acquire will help develop your intellect and personality to amplify your competencies such that you may even choose to start your own business, rather than be an employee.